jbejjani2022/le-petit-desk/README.md

-# 🎵 Le Petite Desk
+# 🎵 Le Petit Desk

-A minimal website for le petite desk, a dorm-turned-studio that hosts intimate musical gatherings.
+A minimal website for le petit desk, a dorm-turned-studio that hosts intimate musical gatherings.
 We create spaces for musicians to perform without pressure, in good company.

 ## 🎯 Key Sections